oasis-tcs/odata-specs/odata-protocol/10 Context URL.md

 ```
 :::

-If the entity is within a collection, but its entity set (including implicit)
+If the entity is within a collection, but a canonical collection
 cannot be determined, such as for an entity
 returned from a function or action with no entity set path, a function
 import or action import with no specified entity set, or a navigation